mghpcsim/rtd-nese/docs/source/user-docs.rst

 * Migrate 2: files with access time age > 2 weeks are stubbed
 * Files < 100 MB copied to tape, but also remain on disk

-"Stubbed files" are files on the cache that are migrated to tape and a "pointer" is left on the cache.
-When the pointer is read via Globus, the file is retrieved by the tape robots, promoted to the file cache, and the stub is then replaced with the original file.
+"Stubbed files" are files that have only a reference left on disk and have been migrated to tape When the stubbed file is accessed via Globus, the file is retrieved by the tape robots, promoted to the disk-based staging area, and the stub is then replaced with the original file.

 For more information on using Globus, see the using Globus section below.